Kgomotsolouisaseema/Assignment2-Development/README.md

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.
+    - i followed the video from class and where i found difficulty i asked chatgpt.

+10. **REFLECTION **
+The setting process was reletively easy to understan , the SQL video in particular , dart and flutter follows the same process of downloading the sdk fil and extracting , the placing the sdk in the drive(C: OR D:/ )where your OS is located , navigating into the sdk file and accessing the bin path, opening your env(enviroment variables )and the edit PATHS ,creating a new path and pasting the sdks path to the env. after the path, opening git bash in admin and the checking the version of the downloaded package(python --version , dart --version , flutter --version ), also navigating to the mySQL command line client and checking if the package is correctly installed .

+i loved the process and cannot wait to learn more .
+Django has been trying my patience but that will also be quickly attended to , chatGPT is very helpfull when the teachers are very fast an i cannpt keep up but sometimes its repeatative and does not answer the questions directly.

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.